 You may have noticed that some readers look at the card at the bottom of the deck for further information.
-This card is often refered to as the ‘shadow card.’
+This card is often referred to as the ‘shadow card.’
 Now, I’m going to assume that we are on the same page here and aren’t talking about some spooky, ghostlike shadow but rather of shadow in the Jungian sense, i.e. a repressed aspect of the self.

 The reason we repress aspects of self and consequently end up projecting these less desirable traits on others is because shame and guilt are unbearable feelings and sweeping stuff under the rug is easier than facing what terrifies us about ourselves squarely.
 However, if we wish to grow and mature into decent human beings, we must all face our shadow sooner and later… and when that time comes, we could do a lot worse than relying on our 78 trusted friends who never shy away from reflecting the truth back at us.

-Here then, in contrast to the jumper card, we have a card that mirrors the very depths of the Seeker, bringing to light an unconscious aspect which is impacting the situation at hand.
+Here then, in contrast to the jumper card, we have a card that mirrors the very depths of the Seeker, bringing to light an unconscious aspect that is impacting the situation at hand.

 I would recommend using the shadow card only where the ‘unconscious/subconscious’ spread position is missing from your reading, or we will be engaging in Tarot tautology.
 Typically, I would use it for smaller spreads and in contrast to the quint, where the quint gives us the overarching spiritual theme (read about taking the quint HERE).